 Where are Small Claims Court Cases Heard in San Mateo County?

-In San Mateo County, small claims court cases are heard in 1 courthouse across the County.
-The website for San Mateo County Superior court is: www.sanmateocourt.org.
-Here are the following locations where small claims cases are heard:
+San Mateo County Small Claims Court cases are heard in 1 courthouse across San Mateo County.
+The website address for San Mateo County Superior Court is: www.sanmateocourt.org.
+Here are the locations:

 Hall of Justice

 The Hall of Justice is located at:400 County Center Redwood City, CA 94063-1655

 The phone number is: 650-363-4303

 Which cases are filed in San Mateo County?

 Usually, a claim must be filed in the County where the person or business being sued resides.
 There are some exceptions to this rule (for example, an auto accident can be filed in the County where the accident occurred).
 A person can file an action in small claims court if that person is at least 18 years old or a child who has been emancipated.
 If you are under 18 or not mentally competent, the judge must appoint a guardian at litem to represent you in small claims court.
 A guardian ad litem is an adult appointed by the court to represent that person only for that case.

 What types of cases are filed in San Mateo County Small Claims Court?

 Many different types of cases can be filed in small claims court.
 The most common types are automobile accidents, property damage, rent deposit disputes, homeowners association disputes, and contractor disputes.

 Limits on San Mateo County Small Claims Court